-If you are stationed in Arkansas and your Home of Record is another state, Arkansas does not tax your U.S. MILITARY COMPENSATION PAY.
-You will however be required to report this income in Column A and/or Column B of the Form AR1000NR to set the proper tax rate as discussed in the nonresident instructions.
+If you are stationed in Arkansas and your Home of

+Record is another state, Arkansas does not tax your U.S. MILITARY COMPENSATION PAY.
+For additional information, see Line 9A and 9B instructions on page 12

 Arkansas does tax income from Arkansas sources received by you or your spouse while you are stationed in Arkansas, including pay from non-appropriated funds; i.e., exchange, clubs, commissary, etc. This Arkansas income will be listed in Column C of the Form AR1000NR and taxed based upon your Arkansas percentage of the total tax liability.